angelalalacheng/MiniRDMBS/report/valgrind.md

 - Describe how you use Valgrind to detect memory leaks and other problems in your code and show screenshot of the Valgrind report.
 ![](/Users/angela_cheng/Desktop/截圖 2024-01-23 中午12.41.45.png)

-After reading the message from Valgrind, I find the in some function I use "new" to new char array.
+After reading the message from Valgrind, I find the in BNL Join function I use "new" to hold the record.
 However, I forget to "delete".
-It may cause the memory leak.
+It caused the memory leak.
-But, I have no time to check again (massive insert cost lots of time), so, I paste the previous result.
+So, inside the BNL Join destructor, I add "delete" to release the memory.